How to Choose a SOC 2 Auditor

 Should I get multiple quotes?

 Yes.
-Getting 2–3 quotes helps you understand fair pricing and compare communication quality, timeline expectations, and service scope.
+Getting 2 to 3 quotes helps you understand fair pricing and compare communication quality, timeline expectations, and service scope.

 Related SOC 2 Resources